A startup’s guide: How to navigate business uncertainty

 It’s always better to be as prepared as possible, even when markets are stable, so having a risk management plan can help mitigate consequences when things go wrong.

-To create a plan, brainstorm all the potential risks that your business may encounter, and measure their levels of risk based on likelihood and amount of impact.
-Then, determine ways to deal with the risks by applying one of these four common strategies:
+To create a plan, brainstorm all the potential risks that your business may encounter, be they compliance, operational, financial, or reputational risks.
+Then, measure the levels of risk based on the likelihood of them happening and the amount of impact they’d have on your business.
+From there, you can determine ways to deal with the risks by applying one of these four common strategies:

 1. Avoid the risk entirely